-Doily Poking- I gave her a round cute doily and marked a neon green circle on it.
-She will then trace poke the green mark using a jumbo push pin.
+Doily Poking- I gave her a round cute doily and mark a neon green circle.
+She then trace poke the green mark using a jumbo push pin.
 This activity is great for enhancing the hand muscles for pincer grip.
-This is an excellent way in preparation to hold the pencil correctly.
-I started to introduce this activity to my daughter when she was 33 months although this is best suited for a four year olds.
-A close supervision is needed.
+An excellent way in preparation to hold the pencil correctly.
+I started to introduce this activity to my daughter when she was thirty three months although this is best suited for a four year olds.
+A close supervision is needed for toddlers.

 Catching Butterfly With Handprints- A super cute activity and a precious keepsakes for your little ones.
 I traced both her hands with washable board marker then I let her put butterfly and flower stickers around it with the illusion of “Catching a butterfly”.

 Salt & Pepper Shaker Easter Eggs- She scoop beach sand and put it in each eggs, then she will shake it pretending its a salt and pepper shaker!
 Your kids will love this too.